CLARIAH/ineo-content/src/tools/frog.md

 ### Installation

 There are two ways to install the software:

-﻿* You can download Frog, manually compile and install it from source.
-However, due to the many dependencies and required technical expertise this is not an easy endeavor.*
+* You can download Frog, manually compile and install it from source.
+However, due to the many dependencies and required technical expertise this is not an easy endeavor.
-﻿ The recommendation methods is using LaMachine.
+* The recommendation methods is using LaMachine.
 Frog is part of theLaMachine software distribution and includes all necessary dependencies.
 It runs on Linux, BSD and Mac OS X. It can also run as a virtual machine under other operating systems, including Windows.
 LaMachine makes the installation of Frog straightforward; detailed instructions for the installation of LaMachine can be found here: <http://proycon.github.io/LaMachine/>.

 ## Mentions